Alcohol at University Events

 - Locations which have been designated as appropriate to host events with alcohol include the following*:

 - Andorfer Commons: Seitz Conference Center, Joyce Schlatter Board Room, Recreation Center, and the Dining Hall when there are not classes in session or university business which allows for minors to have open access to the Dining Hall.
-Sponsoring departments are required to check with the event schedulers in Student Life to obtain approval to have alcohol in the Dining Hall at the time of initial scheduling.
+Sponsoring departments are required to check with the event schedulers in the Office of Student Engagement to obtain approval to have alcohol in the Dining Hall at the time of initial scheduling.

 - Snyder Academic Center: Multi-Flex Theater, Center for Creative Collaboration

 *It is best practice to post “No Alcohol Beyond This Point” signs if an event takes place in multiple locations, such as Seitz Conference Center and the connected alcoves or the Multi-Flex Theater and the Snyder Academic Center atrium.
 The sponsoring department is responsible for the posting of these signs.
-They can be requested from Student Life with at least 48 hours advance notice.
+They can be requested from the Office of Student Engagement with at least 48 hours advance notice.

 - Sponsoring departments who wish to host events with alcohol in locations other than the above must obtain permission from the Risk Management Committee.